 Video of the Day

-For the discerning home decorator who's looking for something a little more distinctive and statement making, Brooklyn-based ZZ Driggs might be the best bet (provided, of course, that you're based in the New York area).
-Offering a thoughtfully curated mixture of true artisan-crafted designs and posh vintage finds, ZZ Driggs stocks rent-able pieces you might actually have a hard time parting with when your rental period is over.
-(Their model makes it easy to turn those rentals into outright purchases, for this very reason.)
-Even if you're not someone who relocates often (or finds themselves suddenly in need of an at-home workspace), their catalogue is a great way to add some luxe pieces to your home, without putting a major dent in your bank account.
-And the eco-conscious set will appreciate their commitment to partnering with sustainable design studios, as well as their carbon-neutral pickup and delivery.
+For the discerning home decorator who's looking for something a little more distinctive and statement-making, Brooklyn-based ZZ Driggs might be the best bet (provided, of course, that you're based in the New York, New Jersey, or Connecticut area).
+Offering a thoughtfully curated mixture of true artisan-crafted designs and posh finds, ZZ Driggs stocks rentable pieces you may very well have a hard time parting with when your rental period is over.
+Luckily, the company's model makes it easy to turn those rentals into outright purchases for this very reason.
+If you opt to buy, ZZ Driggs takes the rental money and put it towards your purchase.
+This retailer's catalog is a great way to add some luxe pieces to your home without putting a major dent in your bank account.

 Our pick: ZZ Driggs Harper Shelf Tall, $40/month